-In line with the phenomenal increase in the growth of the town, so did the utilisation of the postal services increase.
-This was also aided by the fact that in 1836 Port Elizabeth became a free warehousing port.
+In line with the phenomenal increase in the growth of the town, the utilisation of the postal service also increased substantially.
+This was aided by the fact that in 1836 Port Elizabeth became a free warehousing port.
 From a revenue of £140 4s 0d in 1840, it surged to £531 8s 8d in 1841.
 By this time, the postal service within the Cape Colony had become fairly regular, rapid and inexpensive.
 The main post road ran from Cape Town, through Caledon, Swellendam, George, Uitenhage to Grahamstown, the total distance being 1046kms.
-At the post cart’s normal speed of 9.6kms/hour, it meant that by leaving Cape Town every Friday evening, it would reach Grahamstown on the following Thursday morning.
+At the post cart’s normal speed of 9.6 km/hr, this meant that by leaving Cape Town every Friday evening, it would reach Grahamstown on the following Thursday morning.
 The mail would reach Port Elizabeth on the Wednesday after it had been deposited at the Post Office in Uitenhage.
-By employing cross posts, [probably now called cross docking], communication by means of letter had become convenient and certain.
+By employing cross posts [probably now called cross docking], communication by means of letter had become convenient and certain.

 As the volumes increased, and hence productivity improved, the cost of mail declined.
-By this time, the cost of a single sheet letter from Cape Town to the service’s terminus in Grahamstown, had now been reduced to one shilling, with the charge for intermediate locations being pro rata the distance travelled.
+By this time, the cost of a single-sheet letter from Cape Town to the service’s terminus in Grahamstown had now been reduced to one shilling, with the charge for intermediate locations being pro rata the distance travelled.
 The exception to this rule was periodicals on which a tariff of one penny was applied whatever the distance travelled.
 Letters directed to Europe or any other foreign destinations were levied at 4p for the ship conveyance portion of the charge.
-Generally, post reached England within eight to ten weeks with the return of post between Port Elizabeth and England being from between five to six months.
-That meant that a letter could be despatched from, and its reply received in either location within that period.
+Generally, post reached England within eight to ten weeks with the return of post between Port Elizabeth and England being between five and six months.
+That meant that a letter could be dispatched from and its reply received in either location within that period.

 Mrs Biggar’s tenure